 No, it could not.
 Its teeth are simply not strong enough to bite through a human finger bone.
 Technically, the larger teeth could penetrate through to a bone in your finger, but they could not bite them off.

 But be careful nonetheless, as these teeth can definitely skin your fingers or your entire hand!
-Similar to a baitfish, if your finger or hand is in that mouth when it snaps shut, it is bound to stay there.
+Like a baitfish, if your finger or hand is in that mouth when it snaps shut, it is bound to stay there.

 Pro Tip: Under no circumstances, try to pull out your hand from a closed pike mouth!

 If and when that happens, remain calm (even though it’ll hurt a lot)!
-Do not try to instinctively pull out your finger or hand, but try to open the pike’s mouth again first!
+Do not try to pull out your finger or hand instinctively, but try to open the pike’s mouth again first!

 If you want to start pike fishing and need to gear up, make sure to check out this helpful buyer’s guide I wrote: